theironyard-indy/project-pitches-sept16/pitches/troy-denney-188-designs.md

 ## Elevator

-I am going to create a e-commerce website that will allow the jewelry designer of 188 Designs to sell her custom Italian jewelry online.
-With an online store this will allow the jeweler to broaden her client base as well as pass the savings from having a brick and mortar store on to her customers.
+I am going to create a e-commerce website that will allow the jewelry designer of 188 designs to sell her custom, Italian jewelry online.
+An online store will allow the jeweler to broaden her client base.
+She will also pass the savings from not having to maintain a brick and mortar store on to her customers.

 ## Audience

-The target audience for this site would primarily be jewelry lovers, but within that group 188 Designs sees two distinct groups that would primarily visit the website.
+The target audience for this site would primarily be jewelry lovers, but within that group, 188 Designs sees two distinct groups that would primarily visit the website.
 The first group that the jewelry designer is targeting is the budget conscious consumer that does not like mass produced products, preferring instead handmade items at an affordable cost.
 The second group that the designer is targeting is the more discerning jewelry collector that takes pride in adding jewelry that is unique to a specific region to their collection.
 For the collector who appreciates handmade custom Italian jewelry at a variety of price point this site would allow for them to buy pieces without having to travel.

 ## Benefits